authelia/authelia/docs/content/en/reference/cli/authelia/authelia.md

 ### Options

 ```
-  -c, --config strings                        configuration files to load (default [configuration.yml])
+  -c, --config strings                        configuration files or directories to load (default [configuration.yml])
-      --config.experimental.filters strings   applies filters in order to the configuration file before the YAML parser, options are 'template', 'expand-env'
+      --config.experimental.filters strings   list of filters to apply to all configuration files, for more information: authelia --help authelia filters
   -h, --help                                  help for authelia
 ```